-Thought Experiments on the Question of Being Human Memory and Identity
+Thought Experiments on the Question of Being Human“The Science of Changing Your Mind”

 a festival of original plays, created by scientist/playwright teams, examining the question

 of what it means to be human in light of current developments in science and technology

 Ethnic Cultural Theatre - 7:30 pm Fri.
 October 13; 7:30 pm Sat.
 Oct.
 14; 2:00 pm Sun.
 Oct.
 15

 Each year, Thought Experiments on the Question of Being Human examines the impact of a different field on that question.
 Conversations between scientists and playwrights lead to a festival of original short plays examining how current developments in that field may impact how we answer the question of what it means to be human.

 This year our special theme is “The Science of Changing Your Mind” and, with the help of the University of Washington Psychology Department, we have invited four scientists and teamed each scientist with a local Seattle playwright.
 Their collaborations will lead to the creation of four intriguing short plays, each exploring the science underlying : How we make decisions, how we change our minds - or don’t.

 This year our scientist/playwright pairs are: